michutka198kit/EPM-os/README.md

 I'm trying to release a version that can handle updates...\
 BUT most importantally I need to make myself like how easy it is to use on any device across all of them.\
 So it's more of a matter on which features I need to cook with to make it easier for me.\
-THEN it will release, meanwhile you can watch the update list change as features are added/tested/revised.
+THEN it will release, meanwhile you can watch the update list change as features are added/tested/revised.\
+I wish I was good at designing UI in python but for some reason it's somewhat difficult to get a good result

 ## What's New Next Version
 PLEASE check out the "issues" tab to see improvements make along the way.
 Currently Under V0.90\